-Following such a framework and transparently documenting each step will ensure that DERs are given full consideration alongside the primary transmission and distribution investments considered under Section 40101(e).
+Following such a framework and transparently documenting each step will ensure that DERs are given full consideration alongside the other investments made to enhance resiliency, which are likely to primarily be in transmission and distribution.

 Like resilience, EE and DERs also can have impacts related to customer equity.
-The resilience benefits to target populations relative to other customers can be measured using a process known as Distributional Equity Analysis (DEA).4 Distributional equity can be defined as "energy policies and programs [that] achieve fair distribution of benefits and burdens across all segments of a community and across generations."5 Establishing a consistent framework and metrics that consider the distributional equity of investment and resilience impacts would provide the OED with a way to screen and prioritize investments to maximize the resilience benefits for underserved low-income and rural populations that have been disadvantaged by past energy policies.
+The resilience benefits to target populations relative to other customers can be measured using a process known as Distributional Equity Analysis (DEA).4 Distributional equity can be defined as "energy policies and programs [that] achieve fair distribution of benefits and burdens across all segments of a community and across generations."5 Establishing a consistent framework and metrics that consider the distributional equity of investment and resilience impacts would provide the State of Ohio with a way to screen and prioritize investments to maximize the resilience benefits for underserved low-income, native and rural populations that have been disadvantaged by past energy policies.

 Thank you for the opportunity to provide these comments.
-We hope that the resources we cited are valuable to your office as you determine how to make investments in distributed energy resources under the Grid Resilience Grant Program, as well as other federally funded energy programs.
-MEEA is ready to support your office in your efforts.
-If you have questions on these
+We hope that the resources we cited are valuable to the Commission as you determine how to make investments in distributed